pydemo/databuddy/README.md

 # DataBuddy

-> "Data Buddy" is desktop UI that I wrote using Python/wxPython to help me with data integration.
->
-As Oracle/ETL Developer I very often need to copy trial data from downstream environment to debug data or SQL performance issues.
+## What is it for?
+- It is Data Integration software used to define technical processes to combine data from different sources.

 ##Version